numocash/RMM/README.md

 > ⚠️ **WARNING:** This code has not yet been audited.
 Use at your own risk.

-NUMO is a cryptocurrency with an exhange rate that [floats](https://en.wikipedia.org/wiki/Floating_exchange_rate) and maintains stability from income generated selling options.
-The smart contract suite is inspired by @primitivefinance's open source [RMM-01](https://github.com/primitivefinance/rmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that showed any option strategy can be constructed using AMMs.
+NUMO is a cryptocurrency with an exhange rate that [floats](https://en.wikipedia.org/wiki/Floating_exchange_rate) and maintains its stability from income generated selling options.
+The smart contract suite is inspired by the open source [Primitive RMM-01](https://github.com/primitivefinance/rmm) implementation and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that showed any option strategy can be constructed using AMMs.

 ## How it works